-This Corporate governance report has been prepared in accordance with Ch.
-6 \$ 6 of the Swedish Annual Accounts Act and the Swedish Corporate Governance Code ("the Code").
+CORPORATE GOVERNANCE AT LEOVEGAS This corporate governance report has been prepared in accordance with Ch.
+6 § 6 of the Swedish Annual Accounts Act and the Swedish Corporate Governance Code ("the Code").
 The Board of Directors is responsible for the Corporate Governance Report.
-The Corporate Governance Report for the financial year has been reviewed by the company's auditor, as described in the Auditor's statement on the Corporate Governance Report.
+The Corporate Governance Report for the financial year has been reviewed by the company's auditor, as described in the "Auditor's report on the corporate governance statement".
 LeoVegas is a Swedish, public limited liability company whose shares are listed for trading on Nasdaq Stockholm's Main Market list.
-Governance of LeoVegas is grounded in the Company's Articles of Association, the Swedish Companies Act, the Nasdaq Rulebook for Issuers, other applicable Swedish and foreign laws and regulations, and the Company's internal rules and guidelines.
+Governance of LeoVegas is grounded in the company's Articles of Association, the Swedish Companies Act, the Nasdaq Rulebook for Issuers, other applicable Swedish and foreign laws and regulations, and the company's internal rules and guidelines.
 These internal rules and guidelines include primarily the Board's Rules of Procedure, the CEO's instructions, the instructions for financial reporting and internal control, and the financial manual.

-In addition, LeoVegas has a number of policy documents and manuals, including the Code of Conduct, the Corporate Governance Policy, the Insider Policy, and the Information and Communication Policy, as well as other internal rules and recommendations that include principles and provide guidance in the Company's operations and for its employees.
-The above-mentioned governance documents are evaluated yearly by the Board of Directors.
-LeoVegas' shares are listed for trading on Nasdag Stockholm's Main Market list, which means that the Company is required to adhere to the Swedish Corporate Governance Code ("the Code").
-The guidelines of the Code are available on the Swedish Corporate Governance Board's website: www.bolagsstyrning.se.
-The Code is based on the "comply or explain" principle, entailing that companies that apply the Code may depart from individual rules as long as they provide an explanation for such departure.
-According to the Code, a company's board shall determine each year if the company is to have an internal audit function that evaluates whether the company's internal governance and controls have worked as intended, or if the board has gained assurance in some other say that such is the case.
-The Board of Leo-Vegas has opted at present to not appoint an internal auditor, but will instead work with internal monitoring and self assessment.
-LeoVegas has a dedicated person who is responsible to follow-up and evaluate risk and internal control within the Group and report the outcome to the board.
+In addition, LeoVegas has a number of policy documents and manuals, including the Code of Conduct, the Corporate Governance Policy, the Insider Policy, and the Information and Communication Policy, as well as other internal rules and recommendations that include principles and provide guidance in the company's operations and for its employees.
+The above-mentioned governance documents are evaluated and adopted yearly by the Board of Directors.
+LeoVegas' shares are listed for trading on Nasdaq Stockholm's Main Market list, which means that the company is required to adhere to the Swedish Corporate Governance Code ("the Code").
+The guidelines of the Code are available on the Swedish Corporate Governance Board's website (www.bolagsstyrning.se).
+The Code is based on the "comply or explain" principle, entailing that companies that apply the Code may depart from individual rules as long as they provide an explanation